 Photograph by Student Ambassador Emma Hahn

-Finding a lab near you that can develop film can be hard which is why so many film labs offer mail in film processing and now that includes PhotoLounge!
+Finding a film developing lab near you can be hard which is why so many film labs offer mail in film developing and now that includes PhotoLounge!
 We make it super easy for customers that are across the county or just outside of Philly to mail us their film.
 Though we know that a lot of film users have questions about mailing their film such as, is it safe, is it reliable, does it cost more?
-As a way to ease everyone's worries or doubts about mailing film we have answered some of your questions below.
+As a way to ease everyone's worries or doubts about mail in film developing we have answered some of your questions below.

 Is it safe to put film through the mail?